 Service Quality is a very important concept that must be understood if the company wants to remain competitive and evolving.
 Quality of service in hospitals should be directed to patient satisfaction, it is to maintain patient loyalty.
 With the development of business competition, it is important to make health care providers improving their service qualities.
-Customer satisfaction is an important key to service quality management. from the initial sampling, obtained the data of customer dissatisfaction in Dr.Ramelan hospital by 41.47%.
+Customer satisfaction is an important key to service quality management. from the initial sampling, obtained the data of customer dissatisfaction in hospital "X" by 41.47%.
 It is necessary to do research to determine the cause of this customer dissatisfaction.
-The purpose of this research is to identify the gap between perception and expectation of customer to health service at inpatient unit of Dr.Ramelan hospital.
+The purpose of this research is to identify the gap between perception and expectation of customer to health service at inpatient unit of hospital "X".
 This paper used servqual method which was integrated with fuzzy method.
-Based on the results of this study, it was showed that the attributes of X_5 (bathroom hygiene and clean water availability) had the greatest gap of 25 health service attributes identified at the Dr.Ramelan hospital, with gap score -0,0433.
-The second on attribute X{18} (The availability of doctors and nurses at the time of patient need) with a gap score of -0,0364.
-And the third on attribute X{10} (Fast, accurate examination, treatment and treatment services) with a gap score of -0,0354.
+Based on the results of this study, it was shown that the attributes of $X_5$ (bathroom hygiene and clean water availability) had the greatest gap of 25 health service attributes identified at the hospital "x", with gap score -0,0433.
+The second on attribute $X{18}$ (The availability of doctors and nurses at the time of patient need) with a gap score of -0,0364.
+And the third on attribute X10 (Fast, accurate examination, treatment and treatment services) with a gap score of -0,0354.
 Based on the results of this paper, it could be concluded that the results could assist the management of the hospital in determining the policy strategy by prioritizing attributes that have a big gap to improve the quality of its services.

-KEYWORD: Service quality, fuzzy, Health care.
+Keyword: Service quality, fuzzy, Healthcare.

-1. INTRODUCTION
+INTRODUCTION

 One of the important concepts in management and business is service quality.
-Service quality is a very important concepts that companies must understand if they want to remain competitive and evolving.
-Service quality becomes increasingly important for today's business, particularly in highcustomer involvement industries such as healthcare services (Punnakitikashem, et al., 2012).
+Service quality is a very important concept that companies must understand if they want to remain competitive and evolving.
+Service quality becomes increasingly important for today's business, particularly in high-customer involvement industries such as healthcare services (Punnakitikashem, et al., 2012).
 Health care service providers should disseminate correct information from time to time as more quality information leads to patient awareness and satisfaction (Dave & Dave, 2014).
 Service quality in hospitals should be directed towards the satisfaction of patients (Rafidah, et al., 2016).
-Service quality and customer satisfaction have been recognized as the main preserve of curtomer loyalty (Anderson & Mittal, 2000).
+Service quality and customer satisfaction have been recognized as the main preserve of customer loyalty (Anderson & Mittal, 2000).

 With the development of business competition, it is important to make health care providers improving their service qualities.
-Customer satisfaction is an important key to service quality management. from the initial sampling, obtained the data of customer dissatisfaction in Dr.Ramelan hospital by 41.47%. it is necessary to do research to determine the cause of this customer dissatisfaction.
-This research is to analyze how the quality of health service in inpatient unit of Dr.ramelan Surabaya hospital.
-Based on the results of this study, it could be conclude that it can assist the management of the hospital in determining the policy setrategy by prioritizing attributes that have a big gap to improve the quality of its services.
+Customer satisfaction is an important key to service quality management. from the initial sampling, obtained the data of customer dissatisfaction in hospital "X" by 41.47%. it is necessary to do research to determine the cause of this customer dissatisfaction.
+This research is to analyze how the quality of health service in inpatient unit of hospital "X" Surabaya.
+Based on the results of this study, it could be concluded that it can assist the management of the hospital in determining the policy strategy by prioritizing attributes that have a big gap to improve the quality of its services.

-The purpose of this paper was to identify the gaps between customer expectations of a service and their perceptions of service at Dr.Ramelan hospital, particularly in inpatient units.
+The purpose of this paper was to identify the gaps between customer expectations of a service and their perceptions of service at hospital "X", particularly in inpatient units.
 This paper used a Servqual approach that was integrated with the fuzzy method to gain a gap between the perceptions and expectations of consumers.
 This approach had been used extensively to assess the quality of private sector services, but there was little application to public services (Munhurrun, et al., 2010).